 The purpose of the Respiratory Therapy program is to prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by Registered Respiratory Therapists (RRTs).
-Graduates will earn an Associate of Science degree.
+Graduates will earn an Associate in Science degree.
 Graduates of this program will be eligible to sit for the Therapist Multiple-Choice Examination (TMC) of the National Board for Respiratory Care (NBRC).
 If the candidate meets the RRT score on the TMC, the graduate is eligible to sit for the Clinical Simulation Examination (CSE) of the NBRC.
 Achieving the minimum acceptable score on the TMC will result in the candidate receiving the Certified Respiratory Therapist (CRT) credential.
 To receive the RRT credential, the candidate must pass the TMC, at the RRT level, and the CSE exams.
-California graduates must pass the RRT exam to be eligible for a license.
 Registration and certification requirements for taking and passing these examinations are not controlled by Concorde, but by outside agencies, and are subject to change by the agency without notice.
 Therefore, Concorde cannot guarantee that graduates will be eligible to take these exams, at all or at any specific time, regardless of their eligibility status upon enrollment.

-- To provide a learning environment that correlates well with the actual workplace and a clinical experience that correlates with classroom instruction. - To instill in the student a sense of professional behavior, attitude, and dress consistent with medical standards. - To provide the student with entry-level knowledge and skills in the field of respiratory care. - To prepare students for advanced-level competency as Registered Respiratory Therapists. - To supply competent Respiratory Therapists to the national work pool.
+- To provide a learning environment that correlates well with the actual workplace and a clinical experience that correlates with classroom instruction. - · To instill in the student a sense of professional behavior, attitude, and dress consistent with medical standards. - To provide the student with entry-level knowledge and skills in the field of respiratory care. - To prepare students for advanced-level competency as Registered Respiratory Therapists. - To supply competent Respiratory Therapists to the national work pool.